 The Role of Encryption in Cybersecurity

-Encryption is a cornerstone of cybersecurity, providing protection against various threats such as data breaches, identity theft, and unauthorized access.
-It is widely used in securing online transactions, protecting sensitive information, and ensuring the privacy of communications.
+Therefore, encryption is a backbone of cybersecurity protection against data breaches, identity theft, unauthorized access, and much more.
+It is used for securing online transactions, primarily protecting sensitive information and ensuring the privacy of communications.

 Encryption in Different Cybersecurity Areas